HypeCheck

 $39.99 (sale from $54.95)

-~$35-45 for comparable quantities from established brands
+~$35–45 combined for similar quantities from major retailers

 Signals